Lactifluus

-Systematics and taxonomy
+Taxonomy

 The genus Lactifluus was described in 1806 by French naturalist Henri François Anne de Roussel, with the type species Lactifluus piperatus.
 Later, Lactifluus was largely considered a synonym of Lactarius, until molecular phylogenetic work showed in 2008 that Lactarius was not a monophyletic group.
 In the following, the name Lactarius was conserved for the biggest of the subclades revealed, containing most well-known north temperate species.
 Thus, the name Lactifluus could be used for the smaller genus, necessitating only a few name changes, as combinations with Lactifluus had already been made previously for many temperate species.
 New combinations have since been proposed for several species formerly classified in Lactarius.
 A phylogenetics-based revision in 2017 divided the genus in four subgenera: Lactifluus, Lactariopsis, Gymnocarpi and Pseudogymnocarpi.
 They are further subdivided into section, but not all species are assigned to named sections.
 Many of these new groups do not correspond to previous subdivisions based mainly on morphology.